 Global stress in the markets brought on by the COVID-19 crisis is being felt by banks through lack of liquidity in foreign funding markets.
-The decline in oil prices (from ~US\$ 70 in January to ~US\$48.5 per barrel by end of Dec -2020) has also led to uncertainty in liquidity position in the market.
 In this environment, the Group has already taken measures to manage its liquidity carefully.
 The Group has a robust Liquidity Contingency Plan.
 The Group's ALCO primary focus has been to ensure liquidity throughout the situation.

-Qatar Government issued a package of QAR 75 billion to reduce the economic effect of COVID-19.
-QCB has also lowered its policy rates during the year.
+Qatar Government issued a package of QR 75 billion to reduce the economic effect of COVID-19.
+QCB has also lowered its policy rates.
 QCB has advised banks to extend new financing to affected sectors at reduced rates, which is to be supported by zero-cost repo facilities from QCB, and extended guarantees from the government of the State of Qatar to local banks to support these affected sectors.
 The benefit arising out of the zero rate repos was not considered to be material.

-Further, QCB encouraged banks to postpone loan instalments and obligations of the private sector with a grace period of fifteen months ending on June 2021 in accordance with QCB circulars issued during the year.
-The Bank postponed loan instalments in line with QCB circulars on case by case basis.
-Further, Government launched a program directed to allocate guarantees to local banks at an amount of QR 3 Billion, which aims at shoring up small and medium businesses and hard-hit sectors, through six-month exemptions on utilities payments and rental fees.
-The Combination of the above measures by QCB and the actions taken by the State of Qatar Government, along with prudent management of the liquidity by the Group will help ensure the Group is able to meet its clients' banking services requirements effectively and without disruption.
+Further, QCB has encouraged banks to postpone loan instalments and obligations of the private sector up to March 2022.

+Further, Government launched a program directed to allocate guarantees which aims at shoring up small and medium businesses and hard-hit sectors, through salaries and rental fees.
+The Combination of the above measures by QCB and the actions taken by the State of Qatar Government, along with prudent management of the liquidity by the Group will help ensure that the Group is able to meet its clients' banking services requirements effectively and without disruption.